ripienaar/free-for-dev/README.md

    * [Molasses](https://www.molasses.app) - Powerful feature flags and A/B testing.
 Free up to 3 environments with 5 feature flags each.
    * [optimizely.com](https://www.optimizely.com) — A/B Testing solution, free starter plan, 1 website, 1 iOS and 1 Android app
    * [quantcast.com](https://www.quantcast.com/products/measure-audience-insights/) — Unlimited free analytics
+   * [RudderStack](https://rudderstack.com/) - Open source, warehouse-first customer data pipeline and Segment-alternative.
+Collects and routes clickstream data and builds your customer data lake on your data warehouse.
+Hosted RudderStack is free up to 500k events per month with no time limit.
    * [sematext.com](https://sematext.com/cloud/) — Free for up to 50 K actions/month, 1-day data retention, unlimited dashboards, users, etc.
    * [Tableau Developer Program](https://www.tableau.com/developer) — Innovate, create, and make Tableau work perfectly for your organization.
 Free developer program gives a personal development sandbox license for Tableau Online.
 The version is the latest pre-release version so Data Devs can test each & every feature of this superb platform.
    * [usabilityhub.com](https://usabilityhub.com/) — Test designs and mockups on real people, track visitors.
 Free for one user, unlimited tests